bartromgens/metroflow/README.md

 # metroflow

-A javascript library to create metro (subway) map style flowcharts on an HTML canvas.
+A javascript library to create metro (subway) map style flowchars on an HTML canvas.

 **WARNING**: This is a work in progress and is not ready to be used yet.